0lgaP/jungle-rails/README.md

 # Jungle

 Jungle is a mini e-commerce application built with Rails 4.2.
+This project simulates inheriting an existing code base in a language/framework that you are not comfortable/familiar with, then impementing features and fixes.

 ## As a user
 You can log in or sign up, add to your cart, check out and see your order history.